 7 Back Stretches to Help Ease Pain and Increase Mobility

-Whether you spend your day on your feet or on your seat, the muscles from the base of your skull to your tailbone, and from armpit to armpit, get in on the action, keeping you upright, pulling objects toward you, and supporting and moving your shoulder blades as you reach, stretch, and extend your arms.
-Only when you’re lying flat do all of these muscles get to relax completely.
+Whether you spend your day on your feet or your seat, the muscles from the base of your skull to your tailbone are working for you.
+These muscles keep you upright, pull objects toward you, and move and support your shoulder blades as you reach, stretch, and extend your arms.
+Only when you’re lying flat, do all of these muscles get to relax.

-Is it any wonder your back feels like 20 miles of bad road at the end of a day?
+Is it any wonder that your back feels like 20 miles of bad road at the end of a long day?

-Never fear: The seven back stretches below will not only help you free your flip side, they’ll also help restore proper posture and range of motion.
-That will make day-to-day activities like sitting and reaching easier and more comfortable.
+The seven back stretches below will help restore proper posture and range of motion.

 Benefits: Increases rotational mobility along the spine, stretching muscles throughout the cervical, thoracic, and lumbar regions.